Implantable Collamer Lenses at a Glance

 ICLs and phakic IOLs treats a broad range of nearsightedness prescriptions.
 Some implantable lens technologies can also treat additional astigmatism.
 ICLs can treat prescriptions in the following ranges:

 - Nearsightedness (myopia) from -3D to -20 D

 - Astigmatism from 1.0 D to 4.0 D

 After numbing the eye and gently inserting an instrument to keep the eyelids open, a tiny incision, between 3 and 6 mm, is made in the surface of the eye.
 Through this incision, the surgeon inserts the implantable lens, either behind or in front of the pupil depending on the technology selected.
-More advanced Implantable Lens technology is typically done with smaller incisions that do not require any stitches.
+More advanced Implantable Lens technology, such as the EVO ICL, is typically done with smaller incisions that do not require any stitches.
 The entire procedure takes approximately 20 minutes, and most people immediately see better with vision improving over the next few days and up to four weeks during the healing process.